Non-Stop New York: Plot

 With only days before Abel’s execution and insufficient money for airfare, Jennie stows away on the Atlantic Airlines "Lisbon Clipper", a giant transatlantic flying boat.
 Paying passengers include Brant, 14-year-old violin prodigy Arnold James and his aunt Veronica, Pryor and Inspector Grant.
 Jennie finds an empty compartment which turns out to be Grant's; while he is deciding what to do with her, the aircraft takes off.
 After she leaves, he informs a crewman he will pay her fare.

 When Pryor tries to blackmail Costello, the latter bluffs him into leaving.
 Pryor then finds out that Jennie has some connection to the inspector; he poses as a police superintendent and learns from her her involvement in the murder.
 She remarks that a perpetrator could light a match singlehanded, something he saw Costello perform.
 He brings Jennie to Costello's dinner table, but Costello appears unfazed.

 Late that night, by chance, Jennie and Costello are alone in the lounge.
 He lures the unsuspecting young woman on the open-air balcony, intending to push her over, but Pryor is watching.
 Now in a stronger bargaining position, he demands not £1,000 but £20,000, this time for not interfering with Costello's plan.
 Costello seemingly agrees and leads him into the baggage compartment for the money, but instead shoots him dead.
 There is an unseen witness, however: Arnold.
 He wakes Grant.
 Meanwhile, Costello tries to strangle Jennie.
 When Grant hears her screams, he bursts in, only to be held at gunpoint.
 Distracted by Arnold, Costello grabs Aunt Veronica's parachute, makes his way to the cockpit, locks the door, shoots the pilot and jumps out.
 With the aircraft out of control, Grant goes outside, makes his way over the fuselage, clinging to a cable handrail, to the cockpit, and unlocks the door for the other pilot, who regains control just in time.
 When Grant radios for a police cordon for Costello, Arnold sheepishly admits he used part of the parachute to muffle his saxophone.

 Cast

-As appearing in Non-Stop New York, (main roles and screen credits identified):
+Main roles and screen credits identified: